cyniphile/rosalind/blog-post/blog-post.md

 ## Actually Speeding Something Up

-Let try out a more custom task that isn't a Python built-in.
+Let's try out a more custom task that isn't a Python built-in.
 This next Rosalind problem is to [identify reverse palindromes](http://rosalind.info/problems/revp/) in a DNA sequence.[^6]

 ``` python
 @dataclass